Roberto-A-Cardenas/terraform-ci-cd-s3-pipeline/README.md

 ## 🐣 Code Easter Eggs

-Yes, there are hidden messages for devs who look closely — in the code, pipeline, and even the 404 page.
+Yes, there are hidden messages for devs who look closely in the code, pipeline and even the 404 page.
 Happy hunting.

 ---